 So international is the Court’s reach that Mr Justice Teare, the current Judge in Charge, says that “few natural disasters (such as the collapse of the dam in South America or the outbreak of avian flu in North America) and few areas of unrest in the world (such as Libya and Yemen) are not subject to detailed attention and analysis in the Court.

-- Another feature of the Commercial Court is its international liaison work.
+Another feature of the Commercial Court is its international liaison work.
 Each year sees many visits from judges of other jurisdictions.
-Since 2017 the Court has been the headquarters of the Standing International Forum of Commercial Courts.
+Since 2017 the Court has been the headquarters of the Standing International Forum of Commercial Courts (external link, opens in a new tab).
 This was established following an initiative by Lord Thomas, former Lord Chief Justice.
 The aim is to create a forum which promotes collaboration between the world’s Commercial Courts, supporting best practice in the effective resolution of commercial disputes, thereby promoting the rule of law.

 One of the Commercial Court’s most significant judges was Sir Michael Robert Kerr (1921-2002), the first foreign-born judge of England and Wales since Norman times.